The Maximum Security U.S. Penitentiary Experience: “Bloody Beaumont”

 Joshua Bevill

 Joshua Bevill is a Justice Project contributor, writing articles for our organization regularly.
 Joshua was sentenced to 30 years in federal prison for a low-level, nonviolent offense.
-He has served 14 years of a 30-year federal sentence so far, and currently has one of the best legal advocates in the nation helping him win his freedom.
+He has served 14 years of a 30-year federal sentence so far.

 Previous